TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

         *   0: disable the brake
         *   1: enable the brake

-Open the brake on joint 1.
+Enable the brake on joint 1.

 ::